BOD Surcharges & Your Water Bill

 How can your kitchen avoid the high cost of sewer surcharges?
 There are some simple kitchen practices and best standards that may minimize strong concentrations of waste in your wastewater.
 The strategies for minimizing BOD/TSS concentrations or preventing fat, oil, and grease overflow are often the same.
 Here are a few simple tips to keep your BOD levels under control and keep sewer surcharges in check.

-Consider biological supplements.
 Some studies have shown that, where used correctly, biological augmentation can lower oil/grease and BOD and TSS concentrations significantly.
 To be effective, the temperatures of the trap and detention time need to be carefully monitored.
-Temperatures should generally not exceed about 110 degrees Fahrenheit, and the detention time should be several hours.
-However, it is not recommended to attempt biological supplementation without a detailed plan created by a professional which can be prohibitively expensive for many small businesses.
+Temperatures should generally not exceed 110 degrees Fahrenheit, and the detention time should be several hours.
+However, it is only recommended to attempt biological supplementation with a detailed plan created by a professional, which can be prohibitively expensive for many small businesses.
 Additionally, many local municipalities and sewer providers actively prohibit biological supplementation.

 Use Floor Drains Correctly.
 When floor drains are close to equipment drains, it can be very tempting to discharge oil or grease improperly.
-Additionally, when performing regular cleaning of the kitchen, it can be very easy to skip sweeping kitchen floors to collect solids before mopping.
-Debris, food waste, cooking oil, and more that may get pushed into floor drains can contribute to high BOD and TSS levels, as well as cause expensive clogs.
-It’s important to remember that the time saved is not worth the potential for a contaminated sewer system and the associated surcharges.
+In addition, when performing regular kitchen cleaning, it is easy to forget to sweep the floor beforehand to collect solids.
+Debris, food waste, cooking oil, and other items can get pushed into floor drains.
+This contributes to high levels of BOD and TSS–as well as expensive clogs.
+The time saved by skipping this step is not worth the risk.
+You could contaminate the sewer system with high levels of BOD or TSS.

 Call Southwaste

-Our team can ensure that your trap is appropriately sized and that your kitchen’s trap is serviced with the necessary frequency.
-Our team also offers professional hydro-jetting of kitchen lines which can remove accumulated build-up within your kitchen lines and, when used preventatively, can avoid an expensive plumbing bill.
+Our team can ensure that your trap is appropriately sized and that your kitchen’s trap is on a maintenance schedule.
+Our team also offers professional hydro-jetting of kitchen lines.
+This removes accumulated build-up within your kitchen drain lines.
+When used preventatively, can avoid emergencies & expensive plumbing bill.

 Southwaste representatives are prepared to answer any questions you may have or schedule a site visit to review your organization’s wastewater process.
 Let us show you how we can support your efforts toward sustainable wastewater management.
 Contact us to schedule a site visit or ask questions about BOD and TSS related maintenance.